xlladdins/xll/docs/Excel4MacrosT-Z.md

 | 2                    | Off                        |
 | 3                    | Automatic                  |

-Tools    is a logical value.
-If TRUE, the Standard toolbar is displayed;
-if FALSE, all visible toolbars are hidden.
+Tools&nbsp;&nbsp;&nbsp;&nbsp;is a logical value.
+If TRUE, the Standard toolbar is displayed; if FALSE, all visible toolbars are hidden.
 If omitted, the current toolbar display is not changed.

-Notes    corresponds to the Note Indicator check box.
+Notes&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Note Indicator check box.

-Nav\_keys    corresponds to the Alternate Navigation Keys check box.
+Nav\_keys&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Alternate Navigation Keys check box.
 In Microsoft Excel for the Macintosh, nav\_keys is ignored.

-Menu\_key\_action    is the number 1 or 2 specifying options for the alternate menu or Help key.
+Menu\_key\_action&nbsp;&nbsp;&nbsp;&nbsp;is the number 1 or 2 specifying
+options for the alternate menu or Help key.
 In Microsoft Excel for the Macintosh, menu\_key\_action is ignored.

 |                       |                                          |
 | --------------------- | ---------------------------------------- |